What do you get when you cross the unassuming and good-natured slide-in campaign with impossibly powerful display rules?

 2. Customize Your Campaign

 Next, it’s time to customize your campaign.
-The campaign builder loads with a pre-filled example, but you’ll want to change that.
+The campaign builder loads with a pre-filled example, but you’ll want to change that to match your offer and brand.

 Select the headline and type to change it to the headline you want.
-This will be the most important feature or benefit of your offer.
+This is the most important feature or benefit of your offer.

 Edit the body copy in the same way.

-If your theme has an image area, click on the image box, then upload a suitable image.
-If you’re stuck for inspiration, check out 39 Places to Find Images for Better Conversions.
+If your theme has an image, click on the image box, then upload the image you want.
+Stuck for inspiration?
+Check out 39 Places to Find Images for Better Conversions.

 You can also change your campaign’s color scheme.
-Click on the background to see the color selector.
+Just click on the item you want to edit in the live preview to bring up the editing tools.

 3. Set Up Your Success Action

 Next, you’ll need to decide what people will see when they opt in to your campaign.
 Go to the Success tab.
 That will show the default success message, success action and success theme.
-That’s a “thanks for subscribing” message on a white background.
+Each template has its own professionally designed Success view that you can customize just like the Optin and Yes/No views.

 4. Enable Display Rules